sklivvz/cthulhu/docs/API.md

 Redis.setSelectedDb( oldDb );
 ```
 ### Redis.Log( level, message )
+Adds the passed `message` to the redis log with a log level of `level` (e.g. "warning").
 ### Redis.Warn( message )
+Adds the passed `message` to the redis log with a log level of `warning`.
 ### Redis.Error( message )
+Adds the passed `message` to the redis log with a log level of `error`.
 ## Redis.String
 The Redis.String class encapsulates a string stored in Redis.